Our Committee

 Keren Chaukria

-I joined the HK singers 2021 as a performer to be a part of a community and fell in love with the support, joy and fun we had during rehearsals and performances.
+I joined the Hong Kong Singers in 2021 as a performer in Sister Act and to be a part of a community and fell in love with the support, joy and fun we had during rehearsals and performances.
 I soon got involved with helping out when and where I could, but mostly behind the scenes.
-I joined the committee in 2024 and I have loved seeing so many new faces and being involved with HK singers.
+I joined the Committee in 2024 and I have loved seeing so many new faces being involved with the Hong Kong Singers.
 I don't think I could ever choose a favourite show because each one has bought me new friends, new experiences and a new perspective on life!
 My best memories will always be seeing cast members connect with material and music being performed and how much of a sense of belonging it gives them!

 Lois Baker

 I relocated to Hong Kong in 2022 and was thrilled to discover the Hong Kong Singers.
-My first show was RENT in 2024.
+I auditioned for RENT in 2024 and was so delighted to be cast.
 The society was so welcoming and it was a fantastic way to make new friends with shared interests.
 As a committee member I mostly work on marketing our shows and running our social media accounts.
 I’ve always enjoyed performing on stage and I love that I get to do that as well as contributing to the running of the society.
 I’m learning so much about what goes into putting on a show.

 Miro Crame

-I joined the Hong Kong Singers in 2024 for the first time as a cast member for their production of Rent.
+I joined the Hong Kong Singers in 2024 for the first time as a cast member for their production of RENT.
 I loved performing with different people of different backgrounds, and seeing how the stage lit them up and turned them into different people.
-I am now helping out as a committee member by taking photos, videos and Front of House when I can.
+I am now helping out as a committee member by taking photos, videos for our marketing team.
+I also help out with Front of House when I can.
 It’s lovely to be part of this community and volunteering in an organization that empowers people through the arts.

 Adrian Fung